AdyGCode/base-blade-kit/ReadMe.md

 We can run a development server in a number of different ways.

-For this we willuse the Terminal and execute the "dev" server script.
+For this we will use the Terminal and execute the "dev" server script.

 Either:
 Split the current terminal into 2 halves, or